JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 #### Implementation

-In RLZoo.jl, I implement the [`NFSPAgent`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/nfsp.jl) which define the `NFSPAgent` struct and design its behaviors according to the `NFSP` algo\dcite{DBLP:journals/corr/HeinrichS16}, including collecting needed information and how to update the policy.
+In RLZoo.jl, I implement the [`NFSPAgent`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/nfsp.jl) which define the `NFSPAgent` struct and design its behaviors according to the `NFSP` algorithm\dcite{DBLP:journals/corr/HeinrichS16}, including collecting needed information and how to update the policy.
 And the [`NFSPAgentManager`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/nfsp_manager.jl) is a special multi-agent manager that all agents apply `NFSP` algorithm.
 Besides, the [`abstract_nfsp`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/abstract_nfsp.jl) customize the `run` function for `NFSPAgentManager`.

-Since the core of the algo is how to customize the `NFSPAgent`, the following content in this section will only be around it.
+Since the core of the algorithm is how to customize the `NFSPAgent`, the following content in this section will only be around it.
 The structure of `NFSPAgent` is as the following:
 ```Julia
 mutable struct NFSPAgent <: AbstractPolicy
     rl_agent::Agent